ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Architectural Requirements

-The following are the architectural requirements for the controller that provides SIMAP API:
+The following are the architectural requirements for the controller that provides SIMAP API, they are the non-functional requirements for the SIMAP API:

-REQ-DM-SCALES:
-: Scale, performance, ease of integration.
+REQ-SCALES:
+: The SIMAP API must be scalable, it must support any provider network, independent of its size.

+REQ-PERFORMANCE:
+: The SIMAP API must be  performant, and have acceptable response-time.

+REQ-USABILITY:
+: The SIMAP API must be simple and easy to integrate with the client applications, whose developers may not be networking experts.

 REQ-DM-DISCOVERY:
-: Initial discovery and dynamic (change only) synch with the physical network.
+: The SIMAP API must be simple and easy to integrate with the client applications, whose developers may not be networking experts.

+REQ-SYNCH:
+: The controller must perform the sync with the network in order to provide up to date layered topology via SIMAP API to the client/application

 # Security Considerations